-Services available through this office
+The services available through this office include:

 Youth in Bath County have many ways to become involved in 4-H such as participating in our Junior 4-H Camp, competing in Presentations and Share-The-Fun Contests, traveling internationally to the Dominican Republic, State 4-H Congress, and various day camps.
 Bath County 4-H has a strong focus on in-school programming, natural resource education, and citizenship projects.